servusdei2018/servusdei2018/README.md

  - Roman Catholic ✝️
  - software developer ✨
- - chad lifeguard 🇨🇭
+ - outdoors guy 🌳
- - Burger King Sensei 🍔
+ - gym rat 🏋️

 ## 🔭 about me

-I speak English natively, and I am in my fourth year of Latin.
-I love programming, and I know **Python 2/3**, **Go** (my language of choice), **ANSI C**, **JavaScript** (full-stack), and **HTML5/CSS/XML/JSON/YAML**.
+I'm a little of everything mixed up into me.
+I love programming, and my forte is **Python 3**, and **Go** (my language of choice).
+I dabble with **ANSI C**, **JavaScript** (full-stack), and **HTML5/CSS/XML/JSON/YAML**.

 I'm enthusiastic about the outdoors, and I love kayaking, canoeing, fishing, and hiking.
 I love reading many many great books (Aquinas, Aristotle, Plato, Homer, Virgil, Lucretius, Epictetus, Aurelius, Dante, Chaucer, Newton, Pascal, Kant, etc.), and my favorite play is Goethe's *Faust*.
-O'Neill's *Mourning Becomes Electra* is superb, too.

 ## 😄 what i do